hashicorp/terraform-provider-azuread/docs/resources/access_package_assignment_policy.md

 - `approval_stage` (Optional) The process to obtain an approval (see [below for block details](#nestedblock--approval_settings--approval_stage))
 - `is_approval_required` (Optional) Whether an approval is required.
 - `is_approval_required_for_extension` (Optional) Whether an approval is required to grant extension.
 Same approval settings used to approve initial access will apply.
-- `is_requestor_justification_required` (Optional) Whether requestor are required to provide a justification to request an access package.
-Justification is visible to other approvers and the requestor.
+- `is_requestor_justification_required` (Optional) Whether a requestor is required to provide a justification to request an access package.
+Justification is visible to approvers and the requestor.

 ---